 - This REQUIRED operation allows a client to request the values of the attributes of a Printer object.
 In the - request, the client supplies the set of Printer attribute names and/or attribute group names in which the - requester is interested.
-In the response, the Printer object returns a corresponding attribute set with the - appropriate attribute values filled in. - For Printer objects, the possible names of attribute groups are: - 'job-template': allthe subset of the Job Template attributes that apply to a Printer object (the last two columns of the table in Section 4.2) that the implementation supports for Printer objects.

-- 1636 'pr - 'printer-description': the subset of the attributes specified in Section 4.4 that the implementation supports for Printer objects. - 'all': the special group 'all' that includes all supported attributes.attributes that the implementation supports for Printer objects.
+In the response, the Printer object returns a corresponding attribute set with the - appropriate attribute values filled in. - For Printer objects, the possible names of attribute groups are: - 'job-template': the subset of the Job Template attributes that apply to a Printer object (the last two columns of the table in Section 4.2) that the implementation supports for Printer objects. - 'printer-description': the subset of the attributes specified in Section 4.4 that the implementation supports for Printer objects. - 'all': the special group 'all' that includes all attributes that the implementation supports for Printer objects.

 Since a client MAY request specific attributes or named groups, there is a potential that there is some overlap.
-For example, if a client requests, 'printer-name' and 'all', the client is actually requesting the "printer-name" attribute twice: once by naming it explicitly, and once by inclusion in the 'all' group.
-In such cases, the Printer object NEED NOT return each attribute only once in the response even if it is requested multiple times.
+For example, if a client requests, 'printer-name' and 'all', the client is actually requesting the cases, the Printer object NEED NOT return each attribute only once in the response even if it is requested multiple times.
 The client SHOULD NOT request the same attribute in multiple ways.